valeriosouza/jetpack-whatsapp/readme.txt

 Have suggestions for new features? https://github.com/valeriosouza/jetpack-whatsapp/issues/new

 Want to keep up with the latest news from this plugin?
-Follow Twitter [@valeriosza](https://twitter.com/valeriosza)
+Like Facebook [https://www.facebook.com/whatsappjetpackbutton](https://www.facebook.com/whatsappjetpackbutton?fref=ts)

 == Installation ==